 Philanthropist Dick Woltman's relationship with Scripps has spanned more than two decades.
 Ever since Mercy Hospital joined with Scripps in 1995, Woltman, a devout Catholic himself, has been a dedicated supporter and volunteer leader of Scripps Mercy Hospital.
-The Indiana native and former Army reservist who served in the Korean War had made his mark in the for his business acumen.
+The Indiana native and former Army reservist who served in the Korean War had made his mark in the financial services industry and was recruited for his business acumen.

 Scripps worked closely on the merger with the Sisters of Mercy and community members, including Woltman, in order to maintain Mercy’s mission and its culture as a Catholic institution.
 “As a part of the Scripps system, the hospital grew and prospered to become the ﬁne hospital it is today,” he says.
 Woltman fondly remembers that the Sisters of Mercy also took a liking to his late wife Kaye.
 They formed such a strong bond that the sisters would drive to the Woltmans’ home and swim in their pool for exercise.
 Kaye was also a highly valued community volunteer and served as a member of the Scripps Health Board of Trustees.

 Woltman’s support for Scripps Mercy Hospital took a more personal turn when Kaye’s daughter Melisa Reasner McGuire was diagnosed with non-Hodgkin’s lymphoma in 2001.
 She died the following year at age 37.
 The experience opened their eyes to ways to improve patient care.
 The Woltmans rallied support for what would later be named the Woltman Family Infusion Center.
 The center provides therapies, such as chemotherapy, to cancer patients.